Being constantly bombarded by popups on Discord can be very annoying. Fortunately, the app can reduce or even remove these irritating notifications.

 - Tap on your Discord user icon on the lower right of the screen.

 These will give you the options to turn off System Notifications, which will stop popups when Discord is inactive.
 You can also turn off In-app notifications to disable alerts even when Discord is on.

-If you want to turn off popups not only from Discord, but from other apps as well, you can stop popups from the Windows taskbar itself.
+If you want to turn off not only Discord but other apps, you can stop pop-ups from the Windows taskbar itself.
 This is done by turning off the notifications under Windows Settings:

 - Click on the Start Icon on the Taskbar.